 Taniora is a founding member of Identity Dance Company and has won two silver medals at Hip Hop International World Championships.
 In 2016 they won Maori Television’s Haka Fusion Competition and are currently appearing in the Steinlager Tokyo Dry advertisement.
 He also works as a core dancer with Momentum Productions.

 Celina is a dancer, teacher and choreographer based in Auckland, New Zealand.
-She graduated from Unitec in 2016 with a bachelor of performing and screen arts majoring in contemporary dance.
-Trained in ballet and jazz and is now training in contemporary and hip hop dance.
+She graduated from UNITEC in 2016 with a Bachelor of Performing and Screen Arts majoring in contemporary dance.
+Her background is in in ballet and jazz and she is now training in contemporary and hip hop dance.
 She recently created a contemporary dance piece called ‘Still Life’ as part of the show ‘4 Leaps 1 Point’ with DyCypher Productions.
-Celina has qualified for, and competed in the Hip Hop International World championships with Identity Dance Company in 2016 and 2017.
-She is also part of the Sky City Dance Team who dances for the breakers and other events.
-Celina was also a performer, alongside Joshua Faletua and Mathew Moore, in the music video for Lego Ships by Eden Mulholland.
+Celina has qualified for, and competed in the Hip Hop International World Championships with Identity Dance Company in 2016 and 2017.
+She is also part of the Sky City Dance Team who dances for the Breakers and other events.
+Celina was also a performer, alongside Joshua Faleatua and Matthew Moore, in the music video for Lego Ships by Eden Mulholland.
 She is currently freelancing and teaching dance classes at Neverland Studios.

 Oliver Carruthers graduated from Unitec in 2017 with a BPSA majoring in Contemporary Dance.
 During his time there he had the opportunity to work with a variety of choreographers including Michael Parmenter, Douglas Wright, Mary-Jane O’Reilly, Claire O’Neil, Malia Johnston, Kelly Nash, Tupua Tigafua, Tim Podesta, Charles Koroneho, Katie Burton, Louise Potiki-Bryant and Joshua Cesan.